eregs/eregs.github.io/_pages/introduction.md

 * **Section-by-section Analyses (SxS):** When rules describe changes to a regulation, they often contain an analysis of changes to specific sections, paragraphs, and the like.
 These analyses are captured and presented by eRegulations as they may be useful when trying to understand the context of a particular paragraph.
 These may be a CFPB-specific idiom, but it is currently unclear.

-* **Version:** As we track how the regulation changes over time, we generate different versions of it.
+* **Version:** eRegulations can present older and newer versions of a regulation for your comparison, to help you track how a regulation changes over time.
 These versions are given unique identifiers (usually corresponding to the document number of the final rule which caused the change) and associated with specific effective dates.